mhmdahmedfathi/Tasks_NTI/Task5/README.md

 ## About

+   (Mongoose_Task1)
-    this is simulation of bank which you can add clients and do more than one transaction for each client and save all this informations in localstorage
+   this is simulation of bank which you can add clients and do more than one transaction for each client and save all this informations in mongoose

 ## 💻 Built Using <a name = "tech"></a>
 - [HTML]()